rozek/node-red-rest-service-examples/README.md

 In such situations, the following example may be helpful which offers the following features:

 * directory inspection (file name listing),
-* file upload and download with automatic directory creation and
+* file upload and download with automatic directory creation,
-* file and directory removal
+* file and directory removal and
+* file and directory name change or movement between folders

-File inspection (including timestamps and size information) is not yet implemented (but could be added if needed)
+File inspection (including size information) is not yet implemented (but could be added if needed)

 ![](examples/file-management-I.png)
 ![](examples/file-management-II.png)